Are you looking for a strong and versatile adhesive to help get things done?

 They come in a wide variety of shapes, thicknesses, and materials.
 Some companies even offer products that are specific to mounting things.
 These specialty products usually aren't found as a traditional roll of tape.

-They come as strips or squares to put directly behind the objects that are going to hang on your walls or other surfaces.
+They come as strips or squares to put directly behind the objects on your walls or other surfaces.
 You may pay a little bit more for these specialty products, as opposed to just buying a roll of foam tape, but it may be worth it in the long run.

-Using these specialty products ensures that you'll be able to mount your mirrors and pictures neatly and cleanly.
+Using these specialty products ensures you can mount heavier mirrors and pictures neatly and cleanly.
 No one will see the adhesive holding them up.
-You can also be sure that the tape rates highly enough to support the weight of whatever you're hanging.
+You can also be sure that the tape rates are high enough to support the weight of whatever you're hanging.

 These products will usually have a suggested weight on their packaging.
-It will help you decide if that particular tape can support your mirror or picture, or maybe you need to go with another option.
+It will help you decide if that particular tape can support your mirror or picture, or maybe you need another option.

-Acrylic foam tapes are a little bit different than general foam tapes.
+Acrylic foam tapes are slightly different from general foam tapes.
 These are foam tape products that have an acrylic backing on them.
-They aren't double-sided.

 These types of tapes are a great tool because sometimes the acrylic used can survive in very high temperatures.
-This property is useful in a lot of industries, especially in the automotive industry.
+This property is useful in many industries, especially in the automotive industry.

 Cars and trucks have a lot of parts that are operating at high speeds, under intense pressure, and in very high-heat environments.
 In the past, mechanics would use screws, bolts, or other fasteners to hold these parts together.

-However, there's a problem with that.
-Screws and bolts can easily fail under the conditions found under the hood of a car.
+However, screws and bolts can easily fail under the conditions found under the hood of a car.
 The intense pressure of a car's system could cause screws and bolts to rattle or come loose.
 And under high heat, screws and bolts could potentially melt or become damaged.

-Once acrylic foam tapes became available, however, that changed the game.
-Mechanics could use the acrylic foam to hold together parts without having to worry about screws or bolts coming loose.
-This fundamentally changed the way cars are designed and what they can do moving forward.
+Once acrylic foam tapes became available, they changed the game.
+Mechanics could use the acrylic foam to hold together parts without worrying about screws or bolts coming loose.
+This fundamentally changed how cars are designed and what they can do moving forward.

 These types of tapes also come in handy in the electrical and energy industries.
 Companies now produce foam tapes that are specific to the solar industry.